texfaq/texfaq.github.io/FAQ-typend.md

 (control-`D` under Unix, control-`Z` under Windows) will provoke TeX to report an error and exit immediately.
-Otherwise you should attempt to provoke an error dialogue, from which you can exit (using the `x` 'command').
+Otherwise you should attempt to provoke an error dialogue, from which you can exit (using the `x` ''command'').
 An accessible error could well be inserting an illegal character: what it is will depend on what macros you are running.
 If you can't make that work, try a silly command name or two.